| CONDUCTING AIR TIGHT

 or contends he is unable to list the employer

+as a co-insured, find another investigator.
 Even if an employer abides by these suggestions,

 there is no guarantee that an indemnity contract